umarhassan-mitodl/21h.104j-fall-2010/content/pages/syllabus.md

 Special classes will be devoted to choosing an appropriate paper topic, conducting research, and preparing final papers.
 Students will be asked to turn in a brief statement of topics on which they might write their papers on or before the class in Ses #6, and those proposed topics will be discussed in class on Ses #7.

-Since this is a [Communication Intensive Subject](http://web.mit.edu/commreq/), students will normally be asked to rewrite at least one of the first two papers.
+Since this is a {{% resource_link "fa3cb0bf-8646-4367-9a6d-f552589ee070" "Communication Intensive Subject" %}}, students will normally be asked to rewrite at least one of the first two papers.

 Grading
 -------